anomitaghosh/anomitaghosh.github.io/index.md

 ---

 I am a PhD Candidate in Economics at the University of Illinois, Urbana-Champaign.
 My primary research interests are in Labor Economics, Public Economics, Applied Econometrics.
-I study how individuals and institutions respond to state and local policies that aim to promote inclusivity in labor markets.
+Broadly, I study how individuals and institutions respond to state and local policies that aim to promote inclusivity in labor markets.
+Specifically, I focus on immigration policies, non-wage benefits policies, public sector strikes, network effects in hiring, and the role of evaluators in public sector hiring - in the context of developed countries.